getporter/porter/docs/content/build-image.md

     └── run
 ```

 Porter found the `mysql` bundle by first looking in the `./bundles` directory.
 If nothing was found, it then checked `$PORTER_HOME\bundles` for the `mysql` bundle.
 In this case, it found the bundle and was able to copy it into the directory.
-Porter also copied the `helm` mixin into our bundle, despite the `porter.yaml` declaring only the `helm` mixin.
+Porter also copied the `helm` mixin into our bundle, despite the `porter.yaml` declaring only the `exec` mixin.
 It did this because the `mysql` dependency requires the `helm` mixin.
-As we acn also see from the Dockerfile, it included the mixin for the `mysql` before the `exec` mixin.
+As we can also see from the Dockerfile, it included the mixin for the `mysql` before the `exec` mixin.